Ons2024/Documentation/Litterature review/End-to-end heterogeneous graph neural networks for traffic assignment.md

     - These are synthetic edges between node pairs (u,v).

     - They do **not** have predefined edge features, so the model learns them adaptively.
+---
+- V-Encoder runs NN stacked layers of attention-based embedding updates over virtual links.

+- The output Hn0Hn0 is an enriched node feature matrix capturing demand-based structural information.

+- This output feeds into the R-Encoder to integrate real road link effects for final traffic flow and capacity prediction.